marcelrodriguezricc/wk-bathy/README.md

 - Step 2: Load and normalize datasets

-    - Initialize each AOI with central latitude and longitude, filename header, link to CRM, and bounding box extents.
+    - Initialize each AOI with central latitude and longitude, filename header, link to CRM, and bounding box extents

-    - Load CRM, extract important metadata and save in AOI object.
+    - Load CRM, extract important metadata and save in AOI object

-    - For a range of days around CRM creation date, use CMEMS Wave Analysis and Forecast to identify times for each AOI when Mean significant wave height greater than 1 m.
+    - For a range of days around CRM creation date, use CMEMS Wave Analysis and Forecast to identify times for each AOI when Mean significant wave height greater than 1 m
-        - Average of the highest one-third (33%) of waves (measured from trough to crest) that occur in a given period.
+        - Average of the highest one-third (33%) of waves (measured from trough to crest) that occur in a given period
-        - Store swell period and direction data from CMEMS in AOI object for image selection and evaluation.
+        - Store swell period and direction data from CMEMS in AOI object for image selection and evaluation

-    - Look for Sentinel-2 imagery from days when significant wave height is greater than 1 m, and get image with best combination of factors for optical WKB.
+    - Look for Sentinel-2 imagery from days when significant wave height is greater than 1 m, and get image with best combination of factors for optical WKB
-        - Higher SWH, low cloud coverage, wave direction toward solar azimuth, preferable solar elevation.
+        - Higher SWH, low cloud coverage, wave direction toward solar azimuth, preferable solar elevation
-        - Store cloud coverage for image selection and evaluation.
+        - Store cloud coverage for image selection and evaluation

-    - Look for Sentinel-1 imagery from days when significant wave height is greater than 1 m, and get image with best combination of factors for SAR WKB.
+    - Look for Sentinel-1 imagery from days when significant wave height is greater than 1 m, and get image with best combination of factors for SAR WKB

-    - Match the datum / CRS / projection of each image.

 - Step 4: Derive bathymetry